xndbogdan/chargebackhelp-challenge/README.md

 - Run `npm run prod`

 ## Notes
-- I didn't add permissions as I didn't see what functionality could benefit from them for this example
+- I didn't add permissions as I didn't see what functionality could benefit from them in this challenge
+- It took a lot longer than expected